How Corruption Dictates the Practice of Medicine

 On a broader level, the entire NIH (which often functions as an extension of Fauci’s dictates) had a conflict of interest with remdesivir.
 While Gilead claims to have invested 1 billion dollars developing remdesivir, research from the Center for Integration of Science and Industry determined that between gathering knowledge behind remdesivir’s chemical structure and molecular target, the NIH invested as much as $6.5 billion between 2000 and 2019 developing remdesivir.
 Much of the research to develop remdesivir was led by Ralph Baric, Fauci’s co-conspirator who is also the individuals directly responsible for creating the virus that caused COVID-19.
 This was done through documented (illegal) gain of function research, and referenced when Rand Paul interrogated Fauci during a senate hearing.

-Early in the pandemic, despite highly questionable evidence the HHS signed a deal to buy the entire supply of remdesivir for approximately 3200.00 per treatment course.
-It was estimated the fair price for each course was 310.00 (while the production cost was approximately 10.00).
+Early in the pandemic, despite highly questionable evidence the HHS signed a deal to buy the entire supply of remdesivir for approximately 3200.00 per treatment course (while the Gilead’s production cost was approximately 10.00).
 An estimated 500,000 doses were purchased, and this resulted in well over a billion dollars going to Gilead.
 Typically, when the government makes an investment of this scale (both in the development and acquisition of remdesivir), it will always do everything it can to utilize the investment (this is one reason there has been such a push to “use” all the vaccines the government pre-paid for).

 With all of the above information, I believe it is very likely multiple members of the guideline panel, particularly Lane, have received royalties for the sale of remdesivir.
 At this time there is no way for me to assess who is receiving royalties, and I am doubtful in this present era groups like the AP will again investigate if that is the case.
 This once again demonstrates how independent journalists, such as those enabled by substack’s model are so crucial in this current era.